What is the Astronomical Heritage?

 Natural heritage relating to Astronomy: landscape and sky

 Certain natural environments are intimately connected with cultural interests in astronomy, and bear witness to such activities throughout the ages.
-This applies to the visible landscape where, for example, points on the natural horizon mark the observed rising and setting points of celestial bodies.
-But it is particularly true of the dark night sky itself, which can preserve links with the perceived cosmos that have existed since time immemorial.
+This applies to the visible landscape where, for example, points on the natural horizon mark the observed rising and setting points of celestial bodies, but is particularly true of the dark night sky itself, which can preserve links with the perceived cosmos that have existed since time immemorial.

-The Pnyx is a place significant for the history of astronomy because historical records attest that it was the place from which the Greek astronomer Meton made observations of the solstice in the 5th century BC that led to his discovery of the calendrical cycle now known as the ‘Metonic cycle’.
+The Pnyx, an elevated area within ancient Athens, is a place significant for the history of astronomy because historical records attest that it was the place from which the Greek astronomer Meton made observations of the solstice in the 5th century BC that led to his discovery of the calendrical cycle now known as the ‘Metonic cycle’ based on the fact that 19 solar (tropical) years are very close to 235 lunar (synodic) months.
 There are no tangible remains, fixed or movable, bearing direct witness to Meton’s observations.
 However, Meton’s observations may well have made use of the visible horizon (formed by a hill 3km away).
 In this sense, the natural landscape formed part of the ‘instrument’ and so directly forms part of the astronomical significance of the place.

 The same is true of the many prehistoric and historical constructions aligned, for example, on the horizon rising or setting positions of the sun, such as Stonehenge in the United Kingdom or the seven-stone antas of Portugal and Spain, the appropriate horizon point being marked in some cases by a natural feature such as a distant hill-slope or mountain summit (as at Atituiti Ruga, Mangareva, French Polynesia).
 It would be misleading to view most of these constructions as observing ‘instruments’, since that was not their main function, but it is true to say that the alignment - the feature that ‘connects’ the human monument to the sky and contributes to (or in some cases, constitutes the totality of our knowledge of) its significance in relation to astronomy - links the human construct and the surrounding natural landscape - doing so in an even more specific way when a horizon ‘foresight’ completes the alignment.
 It follows that the natural landscape, and in some cases specific features within it, must in a very real sense be considered as contributing to the value of the monument, implying, for example, that Management Systems should address to question of keeping the natural landscape intact and the sightline unobstructed.
 At the same time, natural sites used for astronomical purposes (both in the present and in the past, where there is clear evidence to support the assertion) could form elements of ‘cultural landscapes’.